 Transport connectivity is vital for residents and visitors to access a range of opportunities including work, education, care, retail, services and facilities, entertainment and recreation.
-Transport not only supports investment in our city and beyond, but will connect our people to jobs in the Aerotropolis, the Western Sydney International (Nancy-Bird Walton) Airport and other strategic locations, improve CBD vibrancy and liveability, reduce our reliance on cars, and optimise access to, and use of, existing public transport and CBD services.
+Transport not only supports investment in our city and beyond, but will connect our people to jobs in the Western Economic Corridor, the Aerotropolis, the Western Sydney International (Nancy Bird-Walton) Airport, and other strategic locations, improve City Centre and CBD vibrancy and liveability, reduce our reliance on cars, and optimise access to, and use of, existing public transport and City Centre services.

 The Campbelltown LGA and the Macarthur Region both require an integrated and efficient transport network which supports high liveability, employment, business and the environment, and delivers the necessary transport infrastructure for one of the fastest growing regions in the country.
-Connections to and from the Campbelltown CBD both within the Campbelltown LGA and across the Region, District and beyond, will become increasingly important to enhance its metropolitan centre, regional service hub and southern gateway roles and decrease costs associated with congestion.
+Connections to and from the Campbelltown City Centre both within the Campbelltown LGA and across the District, the Region and beyond, will become increasingly important to enhance its metropolitan centre, regional service hub and southern gateway roles and decrease costs associated with congestion.
 Further development of an integrated transport system including new road connections, public transport, pedestrian routes and cycleways, and appropriate and timely interchanges between modes, are critical and need to be investigated, planned for and delivered in a timely and coordinated way.